Downtown Knoxville's Best Patios

 Downtown Grill & Brewery

-Downtown Grill has a prime spot on Gay Street, so if you choose their front, pet-friendly patio, you're bound to love the people-watching.
-Did you know: they also have a great patio out back with TVs!
+Did you know?
+Downtown Grill has two patios!
+You're probably most familiar with their prime spot out front, but they also have more room on their back patio with TVs!
 Enjoy a root beer float, pasta, wings, chicken tenders, beer, and good times.
+Both are pet-friendly.

-Grab your sweetheart and dine alfresco at Emilia on Market Square, an Italian dining experience for both celebrations and a weeknight treat.
+Grab your sweetheart and dine alfresco at Emilia, an Italian dining experience for both celebrations and a weeknight treat.
 Take your time over a bottle of wine, fresh focaccia, homemade pasta, and luxurious desserts.
 All while enjoying the energy of Market Square.

 Fat Tuesday has been perfecting frozen daiquiris for almost 40 years, and there’s no arguing with that much experience.
 From Bourbon Street to Gay Street, you'll find rotating flavors – Mardi Gras Mash and 190 Octane are must-tries – as well as appetizing small bites including flatbreads, pretzels, and shrimp cocktails!
 Visit their patio for Big Easy fun.